 - Have your dog wear a dog cooling vest

 The most effective way of cooling your dog down is by putting them in the water.
-For safety reasons the water should be shallow, and your dog should be wearing his life jacket.
+The water should be shallow for safety reasons, and your dog should be wearing his life jacket.